mui/material-ui/docs/pages/blog/2021-developer-survey-results.md

 <p class="blog-description">472 out of 1589 answered</p>

 - **General documentation improvement:** Documentation plays a huge part in defining the developer experience.
-We definitely need to explore more ways of making the step-by-step easier, add more examples, refine the copywriting, and maybe overall make it more beginner-friendly.
+We definitely need to refine our copywriting, provide more examples, and offer more beginner-friendly resources.
-  - There are other topics converging with this one, like requests for more tutorials.
-- **Automation:** We prepared codemods to aid the v5 migration, given the amount of changes it had.
-We've seen positive feedback for it, which is encouraging since it's our first time providing tools to automate a migration process.
+- **Automation:** We prepared codemods to help with the v5 migration, given the number of changes.
+This has been met with positive feedback, which is encouraging since it's our first time providing tools to automate the migration process.
 However, it is becoming clear how and when the codemods weren't too effective, so we'll make sure to refine it more.

 ### Could you share the reason why you haven't migrated yet?